On a degenerate singular elliptic problem: Introduction

-A natural question can be posed to say what happens to the equation (\ref{genmodel}) for a general weight function $w$ which may vanish or blows up near zero.
-Our main motive in this paper is to answer this question for the problem (\ref{main}).\\
+In contrast to \cite{Boccardo, Canino1, Decave}, a natural question can be posed to say what happens to the equation \eqref{genmodel} in the presence of a nonconstant weight function $w$?
+Indeed, our main motive in this paper is to answer this question affirmatively by providing a certain class of weight function (which may vanish or blow up near the origin) to ensure existence, uniqueness and regularity results analogous to \cite{Boccardo, Canino1, Decave} for the more general weighted singular problem \eqref{main}.

-We have started with choosing the weight function $w$ in the class of Muckenhoupt weight $A_p$ whose theory is well developed in \cite{Chua, Drabek, EFabes, Juh, Tero, Muc, Ews}.
-Such class of weights was firstly introduced by Muckenhoupt \cite{Muc}, where the authors proved these are the only class of weights such that the Hardy-Littlewood maximal operator is bounded from the weighted Lebesgue space into itself and thus plays a very significant role in harmonic analysis. \\
+We have started with choosing the weight function $w$ in the class of Muckenhoupt weight $A_p$ whose theory is well developed, see \cite{Chua, Drabek, EFabes, Juh, Tero, Muc, Ews}.
+Such class of weights was firstly introduced by Muckenhoupt \cite{Muc}, where the author proved these are the only class of weights such that the Hardy-Littlewood maximal operator is bounded from the weighted Lebesgue space into itself and thus plays a very significant role in harmonic analysis.

-Due to the presence of weight, solutions of (\ref{main}) are investigated in the weighted Sobolev space.
-Motivated by the work of Boccardo \cite{Boccardo} and Canino \cite{Canino1}, we begin with studying the properties of solutions of the regularized problem corresponding to (\ref{main}).
-We wish to brought to light that the availability of embedding results in the classical Sobolev space $W^{1,p}(\Omega)$ (see \cite{AmAr, Evans}) and the presence of boundary continuity of solutions of the regularized $p$-Laplace equation (see e.g., \cite{GLib, JSerrin, PTolks, Trudinger}) played a very crucial role in \cite{Boccardo, Canino1}.
-The main obstacle in our case is the lack of embedding results in the weighted Sobolev space and lack of boundary continuity results.\\

-We overcome this difficulty by introducing a subclass of $A_p$ in section \ref{prel}, which enable us to derive certain embedding results.
-We bypass the lack of boundary continuity to the local H$\ddot{\text{o}}$lder continuity property and pass the limit to obtain the existence results.
-Regularity results are obtained by proving a priori estimates.
-Finally to obtain the uniqueness results, the lack of boundary continuity is fulfilled by proving an important inequality (Lemma \ref{unilemma1}).\\ \textbf{Notations:} Throughout the paper, the following notations will be used: \begin{itemize} \item $X:=W_{0}^{1,p}(\Omega,w)$. \item $X^{*}:=\text{Dual space of }X$. \item $||u||_X:=||u|_{1,p,w}$. \item $c,c_i$, $i\in\mathbb{N}$ will denote constants whose values may vary depending on the situation from line to line or even in the same line. \item $c(r_1,r_2,\cdots,r_n)$ will denote a constant $c$ depending on $r_1,r_2,\cdots,r_n$. \item $T_{\eta}(s):=\text{min}\{\eta,s\}$ for $\eta>0$, $s\geq 0$. \item $B(x,r):$ Ball of radius $r$ with center $x$. \end{itemize}